 But what defenses are going to actually be able to stop them when it matters the most?
 As we head into the new seasons, there are a few units that could be equally strong this season.

 So what defense will be the best in 2022 and who could surprise us all?
 Today, we are ranking the best defenses for the 2022 season from 32-1.
-Let’s begin.
+Let’s move on to see how we can apply these NFL power rankings of defenses, which could help your NFL betting this season.

 NFL Defense Power Rankings